ollama/ollama/README.md

 ## REST API

-See the [API documentation](docs/api.md) for all endpoints.
+Ollama has a REST API for running and managing models.

-Ollama has an API for running and managing models.
-For example to generate text from a model:
+For example, to generate text from a model:

 ```
 curl -X POST http://localhost:11434/api/generate -d '{